 - You should feel as though you are actually inside this visualization.
 Stay here for at least ten minutes (or 54 breaths) THE DAILY MEDITATION’s Facebook fans tell us they find this technique highly relaxing and excellent for boosting focus.
 Many of our student-followers report that alpha meditation technique helps them to focus on studying.

-You will find this Alpha meditation very relaxing, and it will help you to process information, which is beneficial to both work and personal life.
+You will find this Alpha meditation technique very relaxing, and it will help you to process information, which is beneficial to both work and personal life.

 It is best to use Alpha meditation and Alpha state of mind when you want a relaxed but productive state of mind.
 For instance, if you are doing a creative endeavour like painting the house and you want to be productive while also being relaxed, that is a great time to access alpha mind power.

 Some scientific research suggests that this mental state is also advantageous for memory.
-You might like to use Alpha Meditation before studying so that you can relax while studying and also retain more of the information that you study.
+You might like to use Alpha Meditation before studying so that you can relax while studying and retain more of the information that you study.

 Ultimately, look for times when a relaxed but productive state of mind would be ideal.
-Use Alpha Meditation at those times.
+Use Alpha Meditation technique at those times.